Read, Rehome, Recycle: sell old books online for easy money

 As well as this, authors who are members of the Author’s Licensing and Collecting Society are able to earn a commission from the sales of their books through Wob.

-musicMagpie are a retailer on TopCashback, which means you could earn cashback on top of your book sale.
+World of Books are one of the brands on TopCashback, which means you could earn cashback on top of your book sale.
 When our members shop with brands via us, the brand pays us a commission for sending people to them.
 We give 100% of that commission back to you, in the form of cashback.

 Fancy earning £15 cashback today?
 Join TopCashback by clicking the green button below and you can get £15 cashback when you spend £15 or more with any one of our retailers.